 2. General Information

-Combined Entity Report Period Beginning (mm/dd/yyyy) 01/01/2018
+Combined Entity Report Period Beginning (mm/dd/yyyy) ined Entity Report Period Beginning (mm/dd/lyyyr) 01/01/2018

-Combined Entity Report Period Ending (mm/dd/yyyy) 1231/2018
+Combined Entity Report Period Ending (mm/dd/yyyy) 12/31/2018

-Do you request to aggregate by program those contracts held by this Combined Entity which participated in the Rate Enhancement for the purpose of determining compliance with spending requirements?
+Do you request to aggregate by program those contracts held by this Combined Entity whic select "No" for aggregation." n participated in the Rate Enhancement for the purpose of determining compliance with spending requirements?
 Indicate below by applicable program.
-If you only have one contract in a carticular program or are only submitting one cost record for a program sealed.
-Two for a program sealed.
-Two for a program or any submitting one cost record for a program sealed.
-Two for a program or any submitting one cost record for a program sealed.
-Two for a program or any submitting one cost record for a program or any submittin
+If you only have one contract in a garticular cropram or are only suf bmitting one cost report for a program

 CLASS DSA

-D449
+DAHS

-DBMD DBMD
+DBMD

-HCS/TxHmL HGS/XHIL
+HCS/TxHmL

 ICF/IID

-NF NF
+NF

 PHC

-RC 10
+RC

-🔚 Save 📄 Save and Return 😵 Cancel
+☐ Save ☐ Save and Return